jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 - It was also featured on Microsoft's [official ASP.NET site](https://www.asp.net/community/spotlight)
 - Downloaded over 4000 times on NuGet

 In addition to Coravel, I've started my first ever paid product - [Coravel Pro](https://www.pro.coravel.net/).
-I knew I had to skills to do _something_ like this, but actually _doing it_ was alot of work. 😓
+I knew I had to skills to do _something_ like this, but actually _doing it_ was a lot of work. 😓

 But - I did it!
 With some help and encouragement from some good friends, of course.

-## Some Take-aways
+## Some Takeaways

 What are some tips I can give others on this front?